Funding & investment

-If you’d like to find out more about these programmes, you can read more online.
+If you’d like to find out more about these programmes, you can head to our performance support page.

 We fund and coordinate an Open Court programme across Wales, making tennis venues and coaching programmes accessible to adults and juniors.
 The Open Court programme provides annual grant funding to coaches and tennis venues to deliver inclusive sessions, with subsided coaching, adapted equipment and training for people delivering the sessions.
 We’re looking for more venues and coaches to join the Open Court programme in Wales, making tennis even more accessible to disabled players.